bugsnag/bugsnag-ruby/example/rails-51/app/views/sidekiq.md

 3. [Notify with data](/sidekiq/notify_data)
 <br/>
     Same as `notify` but allows you to attach additional data within a `block`, similar to the `before_notify_callbacks` example above.
-In this case we're adding information about the user to go into the `user` tab, and additional diagnostics as a `diagnostics` tab.
+In this case we're adding information about the function being called to go into the `function` tab, and additional diagnostics as a `diagnostics` tab.